 Individuals who are actively addicted will rarely decide to get help on their own (it does happen, but not often).
 Typically addicts need encouragement by family, an employer or the legal system to begin the journey of recovery.
 Mn Adult & Teen Challenge has a variety of services designed to help your loved one be successful, but often the hardest step is getting them to agree to get help.

-This page is designed to give you some ideas about can help your loved one begin to access the services that will help him or her succeed.
+This page is designed to give you some ideas about how you can help your loved one begin to access the services that will help him or her succeed.

 A Comprehensive Range of Services